BACK TO SCHOOL BASH

 Principal’s Message

-Welcome Wildcats to the 2022-23 school year!
-This is my 7th year as principal of this amazing school.
-I truly am honored to be a part of this school’s administrative team.
-Our theme for the year is EXCEL.
-We will be inspiring our students to not only grow but excel in all academic areas.
 I believe that it is important for parents, students, teachers, and administrators to work together to create an environment where all students excel academically, socially, and emotionally.
-All students can be successful when given the right amount of encouragement and support.
-I look forward to an awesome school year.
+I believe that all students can be successful when given the right amount of encouragement and support.
+Thank you for your partnership with us this school year.
+I know that together we can help your child be successful.

 What is a charter school?